 No debt created.
 Lease payments are subject to annual appropriations, which means, the obligation is not subject to statutory debt limitations.
 Since no debt is created, municipal leases do not require voter approval.

 Budget enhancement.
 Leasing allows public agencies to acquire needed improvements now rather than wait until the next FY or beyond.

 Leveraged dollars.
 Leases may be designed to match finance terms to the expected useful life of the asset and spread the cost over a multi-year period.

 Flexibility.
-Payments may begin upon installation or delayed until the next fiscal year.
+Payments may begin at closing, upon installation, or deferred up to six months.
 In addition, they may be made in monthly, quarterly, semi-annual or annual installments.